pxaris/ccml/README.md

 ### Transfer Learning

-Once training of a model has been completed on a dataset, it can be used to apply transfer learning to another by using the following conventions for `{model_name}` option:
+Once training of a model has been completed on a dataset, it can be used to apply transfer learning to another by using the following conventions for the `{model_name}` option:
 - `{model}_from_{dataset}` when fine-tuning on the whole network will be applied
 - `{model}_from_{dataset}_f` when fine-tuning only of the final layer will take place